gatsbyjs/homepage-starters/docs/readme-template.md

     yarn setup
     ```

-    This will run a script to populate your Contentful space's content model and add demo content.
+    This will run a script to populate your :var[cms] content model and add demo content.

 1. **Start developing**